helsbels-del/TOC-says-what/README.md

 # TOC Says What

-TOC Says What is a machine learning (ML) project aimed at predicitng disinfection byproducts from water quality metric data.
+## Project Overview
+Water quality monitoring is an important public health concern.
+Disinfection by-products such as Trihalomethanes (THMs) can be harmful in high accumulative concentrations.
+These chemical compounds are formed when disinfectants, used to treat the raw water, react with the organic carbon material that is naturally found in raw waters.
-This project uses machine learning to predict THM concentration from TOC, pH, turbidity, and conductivity, providing indirect insights for chlorine dosing strategies
+This project uses machine learning to predict THM concentrations based on TOC and other water quality features, identify the conditions under whcih the THM levels become unsafe, and also help in managing chemical dosing strategies.

 ## Dataset Content

+The dataset used for this project is taken from a Kaggle water potability dataset.
-I have choosen to use a data set from kaggle - Water Quality Prediction (7 models) All of the data is public and therefore no privacy or ethical issues have been breached.
+All of the data is public and therefore no privacy or ethical issues have been breached.
-It contains 3,276 water samples and 10 variables, with TOC being our target variable.
+It contains 3,276 water samples and 10 variables.
+The variables are:
+- pH
+- Hardness
+- Solids
+- Chloramines
+- Sulfate
+- Conductivity
+- TOC
+- Trihalomethanes
+- Turbidity
+- Potability

 ## Business Requirements

-A fictional water treatment plant, have been keeping their chlorine levels well within regulations, however, they have recently failed a quarterly audit based on exceeding THM levles.
-THM (trihalomethanes) are formed when chlorine reacts with organic material such as algae or decaying leaves and wood matter.
-THMs are colourless and odorless and also a known health risk in high concentrations, accumulatively.
-The client wants to see if they would be able to predict THM concentrations based on the TOC (total organic carbon) values of the raw water as it comes into the treatment plant?

 Business requirement 1 - Accurately Predict THM Levels Using Available Water Quality Data.
-The system must be able to predict Trihalomethane (THM) concentrations in drinking water using routinely monitored parameters such as Total Organic Carbon (TOC), pH, Turbidity, and Chloramines.
+The system must be able to predict Trihalomethane (THM) concentrations in drinking water using routinely monitored parameter Total Organic Carbon (TOC).
 This prediction will help identify potential THM exceedances before chlorine dosing decisions are made.
 By forecasting THM levels ahead of time, treatment plant operators can adjust chlorine dosing or activate additional treatment steps proactively, reducing the risk of regulatory violations and public health concerns.

-Business requirement 2 - Identify Key Drivers of THM Formation for Water Quality Management.
+Business requirement 2 - Identify the conditions resuulting in high THM levels.
 The system must provide insights into the most influential water quality parameters contributing to high THM levels.
 This feature will support decision-makers in adjusting treatment strategies and monitoring priorities.
 Understanding the key contributors to THM formation allows water quality teams to prioritize monitoring efforts (e.g., focus on TOC spikes) and implement targeted interventions.